youngjuning-archive/eslint-config/README.md

 a powerful esLint config based on airbnb

-> Please Remove your eslint、prettier plugin first.
+> Please remove your eslint、prettier plugin first.
 All in @youngjuning/eslint-config

 ## Prettier